-But there must not be any users in this file that have the admin role.
-If the InstallDir/etc/users.properties already contains users with the admin role, you should delete those users before creating the fabric.
+But there must not be any users in this file that have administrator privileges (Administrator, SuperUser, or admin roles).
+If the InstallDir/etc/users.properties already contains users with administrator privileges, you should delete those users before creating the fabric.